auth0/docs/articles/quickstart/webapp/golang/01-login.md

 ### Add Dependencies

-This example uses Go Modules and will download automatically all the needed dependencies during build process.
+This example uses Go Modules and will download automatically all the needed dependencies during the build process.

 ::: note
 This example uses `mux` for routing but you can use whichever router you want.